rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

    :end-before: Starting search

-(The concepts of spatial and frequency grids are explored in greater detail in the :ref:`gyre-fundamentals` chapter).
-Next, GYRE attempts to bracket roots of the discriminant function (again, see :ref:`gyre-fundamentals`) by searching for changes in its sign:
+(The concepts of spatial and frequency grids are explored in greater detail in the :ref:`gyre-fundamentals` and :ref:`understanding-grids` chapters).
+Next, GYRE attempts to bracket roots of the discriminant function (again, see the :ref:`gyre-fundamentals` chapter) by searching for changes in its sign:

 .. literalinclude:: example-walkthrough/gyre.out
    :language: console
    :start-after: Segment 1
    :end-before: Root Solving

-Finally, for each sign change found GYRE uses a root solver to converge to the eigenfrequency.
+Finally, for each bracket found GYRE uses a root solver to converge to the eigenfrequency.
 Each row of output here corresponds to a mode that GYRE has successfully found: